richardh8/thedigeratisagabook/chapters/chapter-2/3-whats_in_for_me.md

 engagement is

     An emotional commitment the employee has to the organization and its goals rather than happiness or satisfaction;
     Having employees care about their work and their company.
-They don't work just for the olerite or just for the next promotion, but on behalf of the organization's goals.
+They don't work just for the paycheck or just for the next promotion, but on behalf of the organization's goals.

 The value of employee engagement